ozontech/file.d/plugin/output/elasticsearch/README.md

 # Elasticsearch output
-Plugin writes events into Elasticsearch.
+Sends events into Elasticsearch.
 It uses `_bulk` API to send events in batches.
 If a network error occurs batch will be infinitely tries to be delivered to random endpoint.

 ### Config params